leandrofcr/chess-system-java/README.md

 ## How to Play

-1. Clone or download this repository.
+1. Clone the repository
-2. Compile the source code using a Java compiler, or run the game using an IDE.
+2. Open the project in your IDE of choice
-3. Run the compiled program.
+3. Run the application
 4. Follow the instructions on the command line to input piece positions.